Is there such thing as a hair conditioner bar?

 Well, yes.
 Just like you have liquid shampoo and liquid conditioner, you can use solid shampoo bars and solid conditioner bars.
 This post gives you a DIY conditioner bar recipe you can make and try at home.

-Sometimes, shampoo bar users find that they don’t need to use conditioner at all, but those of you with extra dry or curly hair probably find that the more moisture, the better.
+Sometimes, shampoo bar users find that they don’t need to use conditioner at all.
+However, those of you with extra dry or curly hair probably find that the more moisture, the better.
 If you don’t want to make your own scroll down for product recommendations, including the best hair conditioner bar for curly hair (click here to buy).

 Conditioner bars are all about moisture, moisture and… even more moisture.
-We use oils and butters to increase hair moisture and dryness, but it’s important to get the mix right, so that you don’t end up with oily, greasy hair.
+We use oils and butters to increase hair moisture and dryness.
+It is important to get the mix right, so that you don’t end up with oily, greasy hair.

 Important notes about solid hair conditioner bars